Security-Onion-Solutions/securityonion-docs/wazuh.rst

 Email
 -----

-If you want to configure Wazuh to send email, please see the `<Email>`_ section.
+If you want to configure Wazuh to send email, please see the :ref:`email` section.

 Syslog
 ------

-If you want to send Wazuh logs to an external syslog collector, please see the `<syslog-output>`_ section.
+If you want to send Wazuh logs to an external syslog collector, please see the :ref:`syslog-output` section.

 Active Response
 ---------------